nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-create-an-empty-bundle.md

 **Remark:**

-*   If you want your bundle deployed after all other bundles/contributions, you can add a <require>all</require>
+*   If you want your bundle deployed after all other bundles, you can add an element `<require>` inside the `<fragment>` element, and fill it with the required bundle name.
+The `all` pseudo-bundle can also be referenced, so that this bundle is deployed after all others: `<require>all</require>`.
-*   The deployment-fragment.xml file is not required if you have no dependency information to transmit to the runtime or pre-deployment actions to execute.
+*   The `deployment-fragment.xml` file is **not required** if you have no dependency information to transmit to the runtime or pre-deployment actions to execute.

 ### The `MANIFEST.MF` File